sumnerevans/sumnerevans.com/content/posts/hackathons/2018-11-16-facebook-hackathon-the-competition/index.rst

 view of the world to us".
 I thought, well, that's us.
 Then he said, "it used very impressive technology".
 I was thinking, great, that's really us!
 And then he said "and a great use of ML".
-At that point, I realized that wasn't describing our app anymore.
+At that point, I realized that wasn't describing our app any more.
 The second place prize went to Hedwig, a team from Melbourn, Australia.
 Their application was very impressive.

 Then they called us up for the first-place prize!
 The prize was $10,000 for the